alexliesenfeld/alexliesenfeld.github.io/content/posts/ckad-excercises-1/index.md

 #### Exercise 18

-Create a pod with image `nginx` and expose it on port 80.
-Create another pod with image `busybox` that fetches the index HTML page of the nginx pod and prints it to standard output.
-Check the logs to see the HTML content.
+1. Create a pod `nginx-server` with image `nginx` and expose it on port 80.
+1. Create another pod `nginx-checker` with image `busybox` that fetches the index HTML page from `nginx-server` and prints it to standard output.
+1. Check the logs of `nginx-checker` to see the HTML content.

 {{< detail-tag "Show Solution" >}}
 ```bash